TjMott/TjMott.Writer/README.md

 - Contact Me: [https://www.tjmott.com/contact-tj-mott](https://www.tjmott.com/contact-tj-mott/)
 - My Amazon.com author page (shameless plug): [https://www.amazon.com/author/tjmott](https://www.amazon.com/author/tjmott)

+The change log is at the end of this readme.

 ## Supported Platforms

 TJ Mott's Writer is cross-platform and fully tested/supported on Windows 10, Linux Mint 20, and Rocky Linux 8.
 Unofficially, it should work on any Linux that supports .NET 6, and it'll probably work on Mac with a bit of code tweaking.
 Only 64-bit operating systems are supported.